joshcamas/arden-audio-system/README.md

 # arden-audio-system
-Sound manager with pooling, volumes, playlists, sound materials, and more for Unity
+Sound manager with pooling, volumes, playlists, sound materials, and more for Unity.
+Currently incomplete.

 ## Features